 Spirit on the Shore is a young adult group based on the Eastern Shore of Maryland.
 Young Catholic adults in their 20s and 30s participate in spiritual, social and service activities to better participate in the mission of the local Church on the Eastern Shore.
 For more information, email@example.com.

-April 12-21, 2015: Pilgrimage to Fatima, Portugal, Lourdes, France, Burgos and Barcelona in Spain with Msgr.
+April 12-21, 2015: Pilgrimage to Fatima, Portugal, Lourdes, France, Burgos and Barcelona with Msgr.
 George Brubaker, pastor of Our Lady of Fatima Church, New Castle.
 For more information, call Cheryl Cook at the parish office (302) 328-3431.